liujiuming123/Awesome-Interactive-World-Model/README.md

 ⭐ **[News]** **We also refer to our recent work ''VectorWorld: Efficient Streaming World Model via Diffusion Flow on Vector Graphs.'' accepted by ICML 2026 as Spotlight**. 🥳🥳🥳 [![arXiv](https://img.shields.io/badge/arXiv-2603.17652-b31b1b.svg)](https://arxiv.org/abs/2603.17652) [![Website](https://img.shields.io/badge/Website-Link-blue)](https://jiangchaokang.github.io/VectorWorld/) [![Code](https://img.shields.io/badge/Code-Link-green)](https://github.com/jiangchaokang/VectorWorld)

-This is a curated awesome list of papers, codebases, websites, datasets, and benchmarks for interactive video world modeling.

-This repository follows the organization of [paper_link] and supports two ways of browsing the literature:
-- by application domains, such as open-world exploration, game engines, autonomous driving, and embodied AI for more comprehensive lists.
-- by research themes, such as trends, controllability, long-horizon memory, and real-time interactivity corresponding to the paper.

-Entries may appear in multiple sections when one paper contributes to several research axes.

 ## 📚 Overview
 - 🗺️ [Application Domains](#application-domains)